- Foreclosure Listings

 Notice of Sales/Advertisement

 All sheriff’s sales for real property are advertised for four consecutive weeks prior to the initial date of sale.
-Look for legal notices on Wednesdays in the New Jersey Herald and on Sundays in the New Jersey Sunday Herald.
+Look for legal notices on Thursdays in the New Jersey Herald and on Sundays in the New Jersey Sunday Herald.

 The Foreclosure Unit maintains an online database of sheriff’s sales which is continually updated as information changes.
 While every effort is made to insure that these listings are accurate and timely, the Sussex County Sheriff’s Office does not warrant or guarantee the reliability of same.